Simatwa/pytgpt-bot/README.md

 ### Commands

+### Usage Information

+This section provides detailed instructions on how to use the various commands available in the bot.

-- `/start`: This command displays the help information, providing users with a list of available commands and a brief description of what each command does.
-It's a useful way for users to quickly understand how to interact with the bot.
+- **/start**: Displays the help information, offering a comprehensive list of available commands and their functionalities.
+This command is essential for users to quickly understand how to interact with the bot.

-- `/chat`: Allows users to engage in natural language conversations with the AI.
-This command initiates a chat session where users can ask questions, make requests, or simply chat with the AI.
+- **/chat**: Initiate a natural language conversation with the AI.
+This command allows users to engage in interactive dialogues, ask questions, or make requests.

-- `/image`: This command is used to generate images from text descriptions.
-Users can input a text description, and the bot will attempt to create an image based on that description.
-This feature can be particularly useful for visualizing ideas or concepts.
+- **/image**: Generates images from textual descriptions using the default provider.
+This feature enables users to visualize ideas or concepts through images.

-- `/prodia`: Similar to `/image`, this command also generates images from text descriptions.
-However, it uses a different provider (Prodia) to create the images.
-This could offer a different style or interpretation of the text descriptions compared to the default method.
+- **/prodia**: Generates images from textual descriptions using the Prodia provider.
+This command offers a unique style or interpretation of the text descriptions compared to the default method.

-- `/audio`: Converts text to speech.
-Users can input text, and the bot will generate an audio file that reads out the text.
-This can be useful for listening to descriptions, instructions, or any text content.
+- **/audio**: Converts text to speech, providing users with the ability to listen to descriptions, instructions, or any text content read out by the AI.

-- `/sintro`: Allows users to set a new text for the chat intro.
-This can be used to customize the greeting message that users see when they start a new chat session with the bot.
+- **/intro**: Sets a new text for the chat intro.
+This command allows users to customize the chat introductory prompt which serves as a guide in the human-AI engagement.

-- `/svoice`: Lets users set a new voice for speech synthesis.
+- **/voice**: Sets a new voice for speech synthesis.
 This command enables users to choose from different voices for the AI to use when generating audio from text.

-- `/awesome`: Sets an awesome prompt as the introductory message for the chat.
-This could be a motivational quote, a fun fact, or any other type of prompt that might inspire or engage users in their interactions with the bot.
+- **/provider**: Sets a new chat provider.
+This command allows users to switch between different providers for various functionalities, such as `phind`, `llama2`, `koboldai` etc.

+- **/awesome**: Sets predefined prompt as `chat intro`.
+Browse over 200 of them.

-- `/history`: Checks the chat history.
-This command allows users to view the history of their chats with the bot.
-It can be useful for users who want to review past interactions or find specific information from previous conversations.
+- **/history**: Provides users with the ability to view the history of their chats with the bot.
+This command is useful for reviewing past interactions or finding specific information from previous conversations.

-- `/settings`: Checks the current settings of the bot.
-This command provides users with an overview of the bot's current configuration, including any custom settings they have applied.
+- **/settings**: Offers an overview of the bot's current configuration, including any custom settings applied by the user.

-- `/reset`: Starts a new chat thread.
-This command resets the chat history and starts a new conversation thread.
-It's useful for users who want to start fresh or who want to clear their chat history for privacy reasons.
+- **/reset**: Resets the chat history and starts a new conversation thread.
+This command is useful for users who wish to start fresh or clear their chat history for privacy reasons.

-- `/myid`: Echoes the user's Telegram ID.
-This command is useful for users who need to know their Telegram ID for any reason, such as setting up bot admin.
+- **/myid**: Echoes the user's Telegram ID.
+This command is useful for users who need to know their Telegram ID for various purposes, such as setting up bot admin.

-- `/default`: Chat with AI.
-This command is essentially an alias for `/chat`, allowing users to initiate a chat session with the AI using a different command.
+- **<any other text or command>**: An alias for `/chat`, allowing users to continue with text chat.

 ### Administrative Commands